olkitu/olkitu/README.md

 I'm DevOps and System Specialist.

-- 🌱 I’m currently learning Angular, Node, Docker, Docker Swarm, Kubernetes
+- 🌱 I’m currently learning AWS and GCP cloud.
 - 📫 How to reach me: minh [at] truong.fi